 2. “Tough Guy” Image

-In our book, I wrote about the “blockbuster lifestyle:” we push ourselves really hard, as if we somehow thought we had a stunt double waiting in the wings to take over when needed.
+In our book, I wrote about the “blockbuster lifestyle:” we often push ourselves really hard, as if we somehow thought we had a stunt double waiting in the wings to take over when needed.

 While life may occasionally demand that we give everything we’ve got and then some, mostly, it doesn’t.
 And shouldn’t.
 We’ve got to preserve our stamina for the long haul.